sanjeewna/week2-lab9/README.md

 ### Preparation

-1. Go to your "`Documents`" folder and create a new folder called `dev`.
+1. Create a new folder called `dev`.
 This folder will be used to store all of your lab activities for the fullStack course

 2. Inside the `dev` folder, create another folder named `week2`.